reydelleon/civicdata.github.io/_posts/2015-10-22-louisville-open-data-history-and-future.md

 Louisville has a long and successful history with open data and transparency.
 We were one of the first cities to have an open data portal, to map government data for its public, to have a Director of Innovation, and to have a mayor create an open data executive order.
 Louisville is a great city, with thoughtful leadership, and a vibrant community.

+# History

-We realize the role open data has in attracting business, providing useful services, growing entrepreneurship, and creating a world-class city.
+Louisville realizes the role open data has in attracting business, providing useful services, growing entrepreneurship, and creating a world-class city.
 Spend some time going through our History of Open Data in Louisville in this interactive timeline:

 [![History of Open Data in Louisville](/images/screenshot-history-of-open-data-louisville.png)](http://bit.ly/CivicDataHistory)
 *Click for an interactive timeline of Louisville's Open Data History*

 What have been our successes and missteps over the years?
 How can we build upon this history and ensure Louisville stays at the head of the innovation and open data pack in the future?

+# Future

 The Civic Data Alliance has created the following summary and recommendations for the city of Louisville in the area of open data.
 The goal is make Louisville a world-class city, live up to the mayor’s promise of transparency, [open data](http://louisvilleky.gov/government/mayor-greg-fischer/read-open-data-executive-order), and [Strategic Goal #4](https://louisvilleky.gov/government/mayor-greg-fischer/strategic-plan/goal-4-make-more-services-information-and-data), and continue our city’s great history of open data.

-# Community Outreach
+## Community Outreach

 - **Twitter** - Create and manage dedicated Twitter account just for open data, for promotion, issues, and successes.
 - **Open Houses** - Public meetings with city departments to talk about data to release, pain points, and collaboration areas.